 The Bank carries out its activities as corporate and retail banking.
 The Bank's corporate services mainly include corporate lending, project finance, trade finance and financial leasing.
-In retail banking, the Bank mainly provides retail lending products such as mortgages, home equity, vehicle and consumer loans to its customers.
+In retail banking, the Bank mainly provides retail lending products such as consumer loans, home equity, mortgages, and vehicle to its customers.
 Apart from lending business, the Bank provides insurance and investment products to its customers.
 As a non-deposit taking bank, the Bank borrows funds from financial markets and from its counterparties.
 The Bank's subsidiary; Joint Stock Company BankPozitiv Kazakhstan ("JSC BankPozitiv") is entitled to accept deposit from public.
 Any deposit related financial information is solely results of the operation of JSC BankPozitiv.

-JSC BankPozitiv is a commercial bank and provides general banking services to its clients, accepts deposit, grants cash and non-cash loans, provides broker/dealer services, cash payment and other banking services for its commercial and retail customers through its head office and three branches located in Kazakhstan.
-On 10 March 2011 and on 24 June 2011, the JSC BankPozitiv's share capital was increased by full Kazakh Tenge ("KZT") 2,555,000,000 (USD full 17,563,759) and full KZT 2,755,000,000 (USD full 18,863,403), respectively.
+JSC BankPozitiv is a commercial bank and provides general banking services to its clients, accepts deposit, grants cash and non-cash loans, provides broker/dealer services, credit cards, cash payment and other banking services for its commercial and retail customers through its head office and three branches located in Kazakhstan.